green-symfony/film/README.md

 3. Execute `php ./bin/film c:c`
 4. Add absolute path to "bin" directory into "Windows Environment Variables"
 5. It's over!
 Open a new console.
-Now, in git_bash console, you can use the command `film join` for join video and audio.
+Now, in git_bash console, you can use the command `film join` for join video and audio 5.1.
-5.1.
 Or, if you didn't set up git_bash console, you can use usual windows console (cmd) and execute the following command `php film join`

 Advanced
 ---
 You can change particular behaviour.
-1. Create in root directory of this project a new file `.env.local`.
+1. Create in root directory of this project a new file `.env.local`
 2. Copy from `.env` file section `###> APP (CHANGE ME) ###`
 3. Change `###> APP (CHANGE ME) ###` section
-For instance (in `.env.local` file):
+3.1 For instance (in `.env.local` file):
 ```.env
 ###> APP (CHANGE ME) ###
 JOIN_TITLE=Good